On the evening of 26 September 2014, a group of 43 Mexican students disappeared in south-western Guerrero state.

 On the day the students came to Iguala, Mr Abarca's wife, María de los Angeles Pineda, was giving a speech at the town square, and there was speculation police were sent to stop the students from disrupting her event.

 The couple fled the town after the students' disappearance and were later arrested in Mexico City.
-They remain in prison awaiting trial on charges of links with organised crime.
+They are both in prison serving time for money laundering and links to organised crime.